-The BCP Basic Plan stipulates the funds clearing business and funds transfer settlement operations and data exchange operations, which are a core operation closely related to the funds clearing business, as operations receiving the highest priority for continuity.
-A Recovery Time Objective (RTO) and Recovery Point Objective (RPO) have also been established, as well as a Business Continuity Countermeasure Headquarters.
+The BCP Basic Policy stipulates the funds clearing business and funds transfer settlement operations and data interchange operations, which are a core operation closely related to the funds clearing business, as operations receiving the highest priority for continuity.
+Based on the main scenario, a Recovery Time Objective(RTO) and Recovery Point Objective(RPO) have also been established, as well as a Business Continuity Countermeasure Headquarters.

-The RTO for data exchange operations is set at within two hours at the greatest.
 The RTO for funds transfer settlement operations is set as the time by which the Bank of Japan must be notified of the funds transfer settlement amount so that the settlement can take place at the Bank of Japan by the final allowable time for settlement on the same day.